What is IPv6 for Azure Virtual Network? (Preview)

 - Dual stack (IPv4 and IPv6) virtual networks with dual stack subnets enable applications to connect with both IPv4 and IPv6 resources in their virtual network or - the Internet.

 The subnets for IPv6 must be exactly /64 in size.
-This ensures compatibility if you decide to enable routing of the subnet to an on-premises network since some routers can only accept /64 IPv6 routes.
+This ensures future compatibility should you decide to enable routing of the subnet to an on-premises network since some routers can only accept /64 IPv6 routes.

 - Protect your resources with IPv6 rules for Network Security Groups.